Private Prosecution Solicitors

 Individuals

-For individuals, bringing your own prosecution can sometimes be the only way to get justice when the police are too slow, are under-resourced or simply lack the expertise or willpower to investigate and prosecute your case.
-Too often members of the public are told that something is a 'civil matter' when it is not, or the police decide to take no further action when the evidence merits a prosecution.
+For individuals, bringing your own prosecution can sometimes be the only way to obtain justice when the police are too slow, are under-resourced, or simply lack the expertise or willpower to investigate and prosecute your case.
+Too often members of the public are told that something is a 'civil matter' when it is not, or the police decide to take no further action when the evidence merits a criminal prosecution.

 Reasons for Starting a Private Prosecution

-When an employee has committed theft or fraud
+When an employee, director or associated company has committed theft or fraud

 When the police have failed to investigate